hadisafatima/Jobs_Analytics/README.md

 - Renamed the changed/cleaned cols with the names of original cols and removed the uncleaned cols.
 - saved the cleaned dataset into a separate .csv file.

+# Data Population in DB
+- Populated the cleaned and final version of data in DB.

+- Creating 4 new tables from the initial DB load and from a separate csv file (job_contacts, because was facing a timeout issue when creating that).